Quadratic Chabauty for modular curves: Algorithms and examples

-On the other hand, Ligozat \cite{Lig76} showed that $X_{S_4}(11)$ is an elliptic curve of conductor $11^2$, whose Mordell--Weil group is trivial.
-This leaves the curve $X_{S_4}(13)$, which has genus $3$.
+The curves $X_{S_4}(3)$ and $X_{S_4}(5)$ are both of genus zero, and contain a unique rational cusp.
+Ligozat \cite{Lig76} showed that $X_{S_4}(11)$ is an elliptic curve of conductor $11^2$ whose Mordell--Weil group is trivial, where the unique rational point is CM, corresponding to discriminant $D=-3$.
+This leaves only the curve $X_{S_4}(13)$, which has genus $3$.
 In fact, this curve is the last remaining modular curve of level $13^n$ whose rational points have not been determined.

 Using modular symbols algorithms, Banwait--Cremona \cite{banwait-cremona} show that the curve $X_{S_4}(13)$ is a smooth plane quartic whose canonical model is given by